 The Blue Book contains information on all medical conditions that the SSA considers as potentially disabling and for which you may receive Social Security Disability benefits.
-In connection with establishing the existence, duration, and severity of a disabling condition, each listing includes medical evidence that must be submitted to the SSA by an acceptable medical source.
+In connection with establishing the existence, duration, and severity of a disabling condition, each listing includes medical reports that must be submitted to the SSA by an acceptable medical source.

 Examples of Acceptable Medical Sources:

 - physicians (medical and osteopathic doctors, including psychiatrists)

 - speech-language pathologists

 - medical history